• Skip to primary navigation

 Scroll down to the recipe card below for full information on ingredients and amounts.

-How to make baked chicken cutlets?
+How to bake chicken cutlets?

 You can find full printable recipe below, but here is a quick overview of the procedure along with step-by-step photos.